 Self-inflicted violence has become an increasingly prevalent phenomenon in our culture, and one that many psychotherapists understand as a way, like eating disorders, for people to manage difficult feelings.

 Self-inflicted violence (SIV), sometimes called self-injury, self-mutilation or self-harm, has been defined as "direct, deliberate destruction or alteration of one’s own body tissue without conscious suicidal intent."
 This can include cutting, burning, or plucking hairs from the head or body, breaking bones, head banging, needle poking, scratching the skin or rubbing glass into the skin, or the repetitive rubbing of skin with a pencil eraser, among other methods.

 An estimated 2 million or more people engage in some form of SIV.

-Gaining feelings of greater control is also a reason given by people for their self-injuring.
 People who engage in SIV are often secretive about the acts and may feel ashamed of engaging in self-harming behaviors.